“New Amsterdam” Review

-“Old Money, New Problems”
+“Old Money.
+New Problems.”

 The Sopranos.
 The Wire.
 Breaking Bad.
 Mad Men.
 Of the four prestige dramas on the unofficial TV Mount Rushmore, Mad Men stands out as the only series that doesn’t rely on heightened external stakes.
-Instead of mob bosses, drug dealers or crystal meth kingpins, Mad Men is about … the daily lives of 1960s businessmen?
+Instead of mob bosses, drug dealers and crystal meth kingpins, Mad Men is about … the daily lives of 1960s businessmen?

 Mad Men is the rare television show in which all stakes are internal, meaning that the series rarely relies on plot.
 The only growth that series creator Matthew Weiner wants to see is of the emotional variety.
 For action, look to the interaction.
 For excitement, turn up the volume.
 It’s all part of why Mad Men is the greatest character study in TV history.

-The character we’ve seen in the first three episodes has been an obnoxious little brat that embodied the worst aspects of white privilege.
+The character we’ve seen in the first three episodes has been an obnoxious little brat who embodied the worst aspects of white privilege.
 In “New Amsterdam,” we get to see Pete’s life outside the office.
 For better or worse, he gains a new sense of commiseration.

 With nowhere else to turn, Pete shamefully accepts the gratuitous donation of his father-in-law.
 He and Trudy finally get their dream apartment, yet the New York City skyline has never looked so empty.
 And Pete Campbell has never felt so low.